- B.A.: English

 - The creative project.
 The length of the creative project will vary according to genre: for screenplays, 90-120 pages; for prose, 20,000 words; for poetry, 25-30 pages.

-- A 10 page critical introduction.
+- A 10-page critical introduction.
 Honors students doing a creative writing project typically compile a reading list of at least ten sources to consult in the preparation of the critical introduction and reference a significant portion of these sources in the introduction.

 General English Minor - 20 Credits

-- English 270: Literary Form and Interpretation
+- ENGL 270: Literary Form and Interpretation - 4 credits

-- English 280A: British Literary Genealogies
+- ENGL 280: British Literary Genealogies - 4 credits

-- English 290A: American Literary Genealogies
+- ENGL 290: American Literary Genealogies - 4 credits

 Certification for Teaching in English Students interested in pursuing a course of study leading to a license to teach English should contact their advisor or the Education department for specific requirements. for the Integrated Language Arts Teacher Licensure Requirements.